ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/redux-integration-pt2/index.md

 ## Adding the Data Table

-Now that the Redux store is now connected to our stateless React component, all that remains is to implement the view, which just consists of the ag-Grid Data Table in our File Browser.
+Now that the Redux store is now connected to our stateless React component, all that remains is to implement the view, which just consists of the AG Grid Data Table in our File Browser.

 Before discussing the grid features in our file browser, here are all of the grid options we are using: